-At the end of this course, the students will be able to:

-- describe Islamic thought, history, culture and civilization. - familiarize students with history as a social science discipline. - provide an overview of the contribution of Islam to the culture of knowledge, research, and development. - relate faith (Ieman) with its impact on Islamic civilization - distinguish characteristics and features of Islamic Civilization - demonstrate the gained knowledge of course in written evaluations
+At the end of this course, the students will be able to: describe Islamic thought, history, culture and civilization. familiarize students with history as a social science discipline. provide an overview of the contribution of Islam to the culture of knowledge, research, and development. relate faith (Ieman) with its impact on Islamic civilization distinguish characteristics and features of Islamic Civilization demonstrate the gained knowledge of course in written evaluations Course Content: Introduction to course and themes; thought and civilization 1.
+2. Thought, Din, history (Tarikh), culture (Thagafah) and civilization (Hadarah) 3.
+Thoughts of People in pre-Islamic period on God, human life, life after death and social order.
+Origin and development of Islamic thought: Revelation (Wahy) as 4. source of knowledge, values and civilization, and concept of knowledge in Islam 5.
+Role of Prophet Muhammad (PBUH) in cultivating knowledge in the

-- 1. Introduction to course and themes; thought and civilization - 2.
-Thought, Din, history (Tarikh), culture (Thaqafah) and civilization (Hadarah) - 3.
-Thoughts of People in pre-Islamic period on God, human life, life after death and social order. - 4.
-Origin and development of Islamic thought: Revelation (Wahy) as source of knowledge, values and civilization, and concept of knowledge in Islam - 5.
-Role of Prophet Muhammad (PBUH) in cultivating knowledge in the early society - 6.
+- 5. Role of Prophet Muhammad (PBUH) in cultivating knowledge in the early society - 6.
 Meaning and impact of Tawhid on Islamic thought and civilization - 7.
 Characteristics and features of Islamic civilization - 8.
 Chart of Madina: a source of Islamic civilization Madina as the capital of thought and civilization